Deterministic acyclic finite state automaton

 is a data structure that represents a set of strings, and allows for a query operation that tests whether a given string belongs to the set in time proportional to its length.
 Algorithms exist to construct and maintain such automata, while keeping them minimal.

+DAFSA is the rediscovery of a data structure called Directed Acyclic Word Graph (DAWG), although the same name had already been given to a different data structure which is related to suffix automaton.

 A DAFSA is a special case of a finite state recognizer that takes the form of a directed acyclic graph with a single source vertex (a vertex with no incoming edges), in which each edge of the graph is labeled by a letter or symbol, and in which each vertex has at most one outgoing edge for each possible letter or symbol.
 The strings represented by the DAFSA are formed by the symbols on paths in the graph from the source vertex to any sink vertex (a vertex with no outgoing edges).
 In fact, a deterministic finite state automaton is acyclic if and only if it recognizes a finite set of strings.

+History

+Blumer et al first defined terminology Directed Acyclic Word Graph (DAWG) in 1983.
+Appel and Jacobsen used the same naming for a different data structure in 1988.
+Independent of earlier work, Daciuk et al rediscovered the latter data structure in 2000 but called it DAFSA.